microsoft/go-sqlcmd/README.md

 ### Backwards compatibility with ODBC sqlcmd

-To connect to the current context, and use the original ODBC sqlcmd flags (e.g. -q, -Q, -i, -o etc.), that can be listed with `sqlcmd -?`, run:
+To connect to the current context, and use the original ODBC sqlcmd flags (e.g. -q, -Q, -i, -o etc.), which can be listed with `sqlcmd -?`, run:

 ```
 sqlcmd -q "SELECT @@version"